 Since fiancé(e) visa applicants are nonimmigrant visa applicants, they should use Form I-134.
 They will need to submit a Form I-864 to U.S. Citizenship and Immigration Services (USCIS) when they adjust status to conditional immigrant in the United States after they are married.

 Do the same income requirements apply to all immigrant visa applicants even if they use Form I-134?

-No. The 125 percent minimum income requirement, the most recent year’s tax return and other requirements only apply when a Form I-864 is needed.
+No. The 125 percent minimum income requirement only applies when a Form I-864 is needed.
 Applicants using Form I-134 will need to show that their sponsor’s income is 100 percent of Federal Poverty Guidelines as required under Section 212(a)(4) of the INA.

 What happens after I am issued a fiancé(e) visa?